What Role Does Dna Polymerase Play In Dna Replication

 The leading strand is synthesized continuously in the 5' to 3' direction, following the replication fork as it unwinds.
 This continuous synthesis is relatively straightforward.

 The lagging strand, however, presents a more complex challenge.
 It is synthesized discontinuously in short fragments called Okazaki fragments.
-The lagging strand polymerase must synthesize DNA away from the replication fork, requiring it to repeatedly initiate synthesis and start new Okazaki fragments as the fork unwinds.
+That's why the lagging strand polymerase must synthesize DNA away from the replication fork, requiring it to repeatedly initiate synthesis and start new Okazaki fragments as the fork unwinds.
 Each Okazaki fragment is initiated with an RNA primer synthesized by primase, an RNA polymerase enzyme, after which DNA polymerase extends the RNA primer.
-This discontinuous synthesis requires more intricate coordination and involvement of other enzymes.
+This discontinuous synthesis requires more involved coordination and involvement of other enzymes And that's really what it comes down to..

 The Role of Other Enzymes and Proteins